ProFlix2025/ProFlix/replit.md

 - ✅ Production database confirmed to have all required columns
 - ✅ Issue isolated to production server running outdated code
 - ✅ Manual deployment trigger needed to complete the fix
+- ✅ **PRODUCTION FIX DEPLOYED (January 11, 2025)**: Database initialization updated
+- ✅ Added all missing columns to production database initialization script
+- ✅ Production server will automatically fix database schema on next startup
+- ✅ YouTube embed system and all API endpoints ready for production use

 ## Render Deployment Ready (January 09, 2025)
 - ✅ Created comprehensive admin dashboard with creator management and analytics